eoinkelly/notes/go/go.md

 ```

 * go has postfix incrementing
-* IMPORTANT: these are statements not expressions (they do not return a value so cannot be used in a larger expression)
+* IMPORTANT: these are statements not expressions (they do not return a value so cannot be used in a larger expression) - nice!
 * they are postfix only.
 There are no prefix versions - nice!
-* seems like go improves on C quite a bit here

 ### for loops